magnus-ISU/GospelOfMagnus/gospel.md

 45 ... and kissed him.

 Matthew 26:50
-50 Jesus said to him, "Friend, do what you are here to do."
+50 Jesus said to him, "Friend, do what you are here to do." ...

+John 18:4-5
+4 Then Jesus, knowing all that was to happen to him, came forward and asked them, "Whom are you looking for?"
+5 They answered, "Jesus of Nazareth."
+Jesus replied, "I am he."
+Judas, who betrayed him, was standing with them.

+Magnus
+For Judas had gone back to them after kissing him, baffled that Jesus would so knowingly give himself away.

+John 18:6-9
+6 When Jesus said to them, "I am he," they stepped back and fell to the ground.
+7 Again he asked them, "Whom are you looking for?"
+And they said, "Jesus of Nazareth."
+8 Jesus answered, "I told you that I am he.
+So if you are looking for me, let these men go."
+9 This was to fulfill the word that he had spoken, "I did not lose a single one of those whom you gave me."

+Matthew 26:50
+50 ...
 Then they came and laid hands on Jesus and arrested him.

 Luke 22:49
 49 When those who were around him saw what was coming, they asked, "Lord, should we strike with the sword?"

-Matthew 26:51-54
+John 18:10
-51 Suddenly, one of those with Jesus put his hand on his sword, drew it, and struck the slave of the high priest, cutting off his *right* ear.
+10 Then *suddenly* Simon Peter, who had a sword, *put his hand on his sword*, drew it, struck the high priest's slave, and cut off his right ear.
+The slave's name was Malchus.

+Matthew 26:52-54
-52 Then Jesus said to him, *"No more of this!* Put your sword back into its place; for all who take the sword will perish by the sword.
+52 Then Jesus said to him, *"No more of this!* Put your sword back into its *sheath*; for all who take the sword will perish by the sword.
 53 Do you think that I cannot appeal to my Father, and he will at once send me more than twelve legions of angels?
 54 But how then would the scriptures be fulfilled, which say it must happen in this way?"

+John 18:11
+11 ...
+"Am I not to drink the cup that the Father has given me?"

 Luke 22:51
 51 ...
-And he touched his ear and healed him.
+And he touched *Malchus'* ear and healed him.

 Mark 14:48-52
 48 Then Jesus said to them, "Have you come out with swords and clubs to arrest me as though I were a bandit?